-Existing level of risk Consider current level of risk HIGH MEDIUM LOW NEGLIGIBLE ntrol measures required etail about the type and
+Existing level of risk Consider current level of risk HIGH HIGH MEDIUM LOW NEGLIGIBLE t your control measures required to reduce risk - add propriate detail about the type and location of controls

 - Taps allocated to each class bubble including EYFS (as the sink is 1 long big 1 long and only 1) or closed sink for handwashing in toilet but to use sink in their own classroom bubble.
 Caretaker to cordon off taps for each class bubble. - Allocated toilets for each 'class bubbles' children x 2 per class.
-Except Yr R they share across the year group. - Hand gel used after toilet use as well as washing hands. - Extra signs in toilet re washing hands. - Wedges for the toilet external toilet doors if not fire doors. - Extra soap ordered to ensure we do not run out. - Briefings for staff and information provided to parents on expectations with regard to hygiene measures at school (for staff and children on site), including washing hands on arrival, before/after eating and after sneezing/coughing. - Provision of liquid hand soap and disposable paper towels instead of hand dryers (where practical) in toilets and regular checking of supply. - Regular reminders about hand washing and social distancing; E-Bug (or similar) posters displayed in every classroom, at the main entrance/front office, in places visible from the school gate, in the staffroom and all toilets - Staff explicitly teaching and supervising health and hygiene arrangements, such as handwashing, tissue disposal and toilet flushing. - Hand sanitiser and tissues available in classrooms and other key locations. - Staff required to wash their hands and surfaces before and after handling children' books - Only lunch items and milk can be stored in the fridge and personal items must be removed daily.
+Except Yr R they share across the year group. - Hand gel used after toilet use as well as washing hands. - Extra signs in toilet re washing hands. - Wedges for the toilet external toilet doors if not fire doors. - Extra soap ordered to ensure we do not run out.
+Briefings for staff and information provided to parents on expectations with regard to hygiene measures at school (for staff and children on site), including washing hands on arrival, before/after eating and after sneezing/coughing.
+Provision of liquid hand soap and disposable paper towels instead of hand dryers (where practical) in toilets and regular checking of supply. - Regular reminders about hand washing and social distancing; E-Bug (or similar) posters displayed in every classroom, at the main entrance/front office, in places visible from the school gate, in the staffroom and all toilets - Staff explicitly teaching and supervising health and hygiene arrangements, such as handwashing, tissue disposal and toilet flushing. - Hand sanitiser and tissues available in classrooms and other key locations. - Staff required to wash their hands and surfaces before and after handling children' books - Only lunch items and milk can be stored in the fridge and personal items must be removed daily.